The QCD Axion at Finite Density: CFL phase

 A higher-order operator that contributes to the mass of the $\eta'$ in the chiral limit appears at the two-instanton level,

 Note this term matches the would-be leading potential for the standard $\eta'$ in vacuum, see footnote~\ref{footetap}.\\

 Before moving to the discussion of the axion potential in the CFL phase, let us note that the matching procedure by which the coefficients of the effective CFL Lagrangian are extracted from the microscopic theory relies on perturbative calculations that have been found to be under control for $g_s \lesssim 0.8$~\cite{Rajagopal:2000rs}.
-Such a small coupling corresponds to very high quark chemical potentials, $\mu_q \gtrsim 10^8 \MeV$, which in turn implies baryon densities that are five orders of magnitude higher than those expected at the cores of dense NSs, where $\mu_q \sim 500 \MeV$.
+Such a small coupling corresponds to very high quark chemical potentials, $\mu_q \gtrsim 10^8 \MeV$, five orders of magnitude higher than those expected at the cores of dense NSs, where $\mu_q \sim 500 \MeV$.
 Still, a quantitative but more importantly a qualitative understanding of the CFL phase and of the corresponding axion potential provides a solid ground from which to extrapolate to lower chemical potentials and thus to realistic densities.
 In fact, the qualitative features and basic symmetry structure of the CFL phase should hold down to $\mu \sim m_s^2/\Delta_3 \approx 180 \MeV \, (50 \MeV/\Delta_3)$~\cite{Alford:2007xm}.